California Academy of Sciences - Golden Gate Park

 Rainforest, The Swamp, Natural History Museum & Penguins

 The magnificent Rainforest is one of the Academy’s highlights.
 It’s our favorite area of the museum.
 Get an up-close view of animals and plants from the rainforests of Borneo, Costa Rica and Madagascar.
 The Rainforest is filled with more than 40 species of free-flying birds, including hummingbirds, and beautiful multi-colored butterflies.
-One of the most beautiful butterflies in the Rainforest is the giant aqua Blue Morpho (pictured below).
+One of the most beautiful butterflies in the Rainforest is the giant aqua Blue Morpho (pictured below on Barry’s shoulder).
 It’s truly spectacular!
 You may want to start your museum visit at the Rainforest.
 It’s very popular.
 Expect to wait in line during peak times.

 The Swamp exhibit is located on the museum’s lower level.
 See Claude, a rare albino White Alligator.
 The Swamp features a variety of swamp creatures, including white snakes, frogs, large snapping turtles, and salamanders.

 Natural History Museum